Make a Milk Carton Bird House

 - Carefully use some hot glue and affix the popsicle stick to the bottom of the carton, directly below the square.
 This will be the perch for the birds to stand on when they come to the feeder.

 - Next, poke a hole in the top of the container, and then help your child tie a loop of string through the hole to hang the bird house.

-- Once this has been done, you are ready to fill the feeder with bird seed.
-JHelp your child gently pour some bird seed into the bottom of the feeder through the hole that has been cut.
+- Once this has been done, you're ready to fill the feeder with bird seed.
+Help your child gently pour some bird seed into the bottom of the feeder through the hole you cut.

-- With your child, decide on the best spot to hang the bird feeder.
+- Help your child decide on a good place to hang the bird feeder.